Futures and the Async Syntax

 Listing 17-2: Chaining with the await keyword

 When Rust sees a block marked with the async keyword, it compiles it into a unique, anonymous data type which implements the Future trait.
 When Rust sees a function marked with async, it compiles it into a non-async function whose body is an async block.
-Thus, an async function’s return type is the type of the anonymous data type the compiler creates for that async block.
+An async function’s return type is the type of the anonymous data type the compiler creates for that async block.

 #![allow(unused)]